-A trial gradation was selected based on SuperpaveTM 12.5mm nominal maximum size to yield approximately 4% air voids at N{des.} Table 3.3 lists the selected aggregate gradation and the SuperpaveTM control points.
+A trial gradation was selected based on SuperpaveTM 12.5mm nominal maximum size to yield approximately 4% air voids at Ndes.
+Table 3.3 lists the selected aggregate gradation and the SuperpaveTM control points.
 SuperpaveTM uses a gradation plot based on a 0.45 power chart.
 Figure 3.1 shows the percent passing for the selected aggregate gradation as well as the SuperpaveTM restrictions for all the three sources of aggregate for 12.5mm nominal maximum size.
 It is appropriate to note that SuperpaveTM defines the nominal maximum size of the aggregate as one sieve size larger than the first sieve to retain more than ten-percent cumulative weight.
-It defines the maximum aggregate size as one sieve size larger than the nominal maximum size of 12.5 mm and a maximum size of 19.0mm.
+It defines the maximum aggregate size as one sieve size larger than the nominal maximum size.
+In view of this definition, the trial gradation had a nominal maximum size of 12.5 mm and a maximum size of 19.0mm.